 Huo Guo in Chengdu, China

-semblance of linguistic prowess in Chinese, it seems no one in Chengdu speaks English much less a waiter at a local restaurant
+lack any semblance of linguistic prowess in Chinese, it seems no one in Chengdu speaks English much less a waiter at a local

-an ear could be that hard to chew.
-This was just the same really as the oily water they are boiled in imparts a flavor to
+only an ear could be that hard to chew.
+This was just the same really as the oily water they are boiled in imparts a flavor

 numbs from the fiery spices.
 We put the skewers in the boiling pot for a while and assumed after a few minutes they were cooked,